-To that I would say: If you go fishing, you don’t say you’ll fish in only half the lake.
+I would ask a simple question: If you go fishing, you don’t say that I’ll fish in only half the lake.
 It’s no different in the investing world.
-Why would you willingly ignore more than half of the investment universe?
-As someone who has invested in most markets of the world for three decades, here are a few simple observations.
+Why would you willingly ignore more than half of the investing universe?
+As someone who has invested in most markets of the world for three decades, I’ll make a few simple observations:

 In order to have a well-rounded and robust portfolio of stocks, investing in international markets is a must — even if you think the U.S. market in aggregate will continue to do better in the short term.
 As I look out over the next few years, I see a few key themes related to investing abroad:

 China’s vast middle class and increasingly wealthy upper middle class will continue to be among the top drivers of global growth.